Snowflake-Labs/schemachange/README.md

 This behavior can be altered by passing in the `--schemachange-create-change-history-table` or `--create-change-history-table` argument or adding `create-change-history-table: true` to the `schemachange-config.yml` file.

-**For initial deployments:** When deploying schemachange for the first time, you must explicitly declare this using the `--schemachange-initial-deployment` flag along with `--create-change-history-table`.
-This prevents accidental re-application of scripts if the change history table is missing due to misconfiguration.
+**For initial deployments (recommended):** When deploying schemachange for the first time, you can explicitly declare this using the
+`--schemachange-initial-deployment` flag along with `--create-change-history-table`.
+This provides extra validation to prevent accidental re-application of scripts if the change history table is missing due to misconfiguration.
 Example:
 ```bash
 schemachange deploy --create-change-history-table --schemachange-initial-deployment
 ```

+**Note**: The `--schemachange-initial-deployment` flag is **optional**.
+If omitted, schemachange will issue a warning but proceed with table creation (4.1.0 behavior).
+This supports scenarios like parallel CI/CD jobs where multiple processes may attempt to create the same table.

 Even with the `--create-change-history-table` parameter, schemachange will not attempt to create the database for the change history table.
 That must be created before running schemachange.